Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Preliminaries

 \section{Preliminaries}

-This section provides preliminary concepts and problem settings.
+This section introduces preliminary concepts and provides the problem settings.

-\paragraph{Graph-based spatiotemporal forecasting} Consider a set of $N$ time series; $\vx_t^i \in \sR$ indicates the value observed at time step $t$ w.r.t.\ the $i$-th time series.
+\paragraph{Graph-based spatiotemporal forecasting} Consider a set of $N$ univariate time series; $\vx_t^i \in \sR$ indicates the value observed at time step $t$ w.r.t.\ the $i$-th time series.
 The observation vector encompassing all the time series is analogously denoted by $\mX_t \in \sR^{N \times 1}$.
 Sequences of observations are indicated, e.g., as $\mX_{t:t+T}$ where the index $t:t+T$ refers to the time interval $[t, t+T)$.
 Available covariates can be encoded into a matrix $\mU_t\in\sR^{N\times d_u}$.
 We assume the considered time series to be spatially correlated; i.e., time series are not independent, but are instead characterized by functional dependencies affecting the temporal evolution of the system.
 Pairwise relationships among time series are encoded within a weighted adjacency matrix $\mA \in \sR^{N \times N}$ which is constant over time; the resulting attributed graph at time $t$ is denoted by the triple $\gG_t = \langle\mX_t, \mU_t, \mA\rangle$.
-Homogeneous sensors and static topology are assumed here to ease the formalization of the problem: extensions beyond these settings are relatively straightforward, but outside of the paper's scope.
+Homogeneous sensors and static topology are assumed to ease the formalization of the problem; extensions beyond these settings are relatively straightforward, but outside of the paper's scope.
 The multi-step time series forecasting problem can then be modeled as the problem of predicting the $H$-step-ahead observations $\mX_{t:t+H}$ given a window of past data $\gG_{t-W:t}$ by minimizing some estimate of the forecasting error.
-We focus on point forecasts, i.e., we do not consider the uncertainty of the predictions.
+We focus on \textit{point forecasts}, i.e., we do not model the uncertainty of the predictions.

 \paragraph{\Glspl{stgnn}} \Glspl{stgnn} are effective global time series forecasting models for the problem above.
-As a reference, we consider \gls{tts} architectures~\cite{cini2023taming, gao2021equivalence} with local learnable node embeddings~\cite{cini2023taming} where the spatiotemporal data are processed by a temporal encoder followed by a stack of message-passing layers~\cite{gilmer2017neural} accounting for ``spatial'' dependencies such that
+As a reference, we consider \gls{tts} architectures~\cite{ gao2021equivalence, cini2023graphdeep} with local learnable node embeddings~\cite{cini2023taming} where the input time series are processed by a temporal encoder followed by a stack of message-passing layers~\cite{gilmer2017neural} accounting for ``spatial'' dependencies such that